Ask and Check

 Step 1: Ask "Are you licensed to sell me this investment?"

-Legitimate investment professionals—including brokers, investment advisers and insurance agents—must be licensed with the Financial Industry Regulatory Authority (FINRA), the Securities and Exchange Commission (SEC) or your state securities or insurance regulator before they can sell you anything.
+Legitimate investment professionals—including registered financial professionals (also known as registered representatives), investment advisers and insurance agents—must be licensed with the Financial Industry Regulatory Authority (FINRA), the Securities and Exchange Commission (SEC) or your state securities or insurance regulator before they can sell you anything.
 If they say they aren't licensed, say good bye—and don't buy.

 Step 2: Check.